 Outside of that one kinda touching moment that is really only touching because it’s a rare occasion where they reminisce on their late mother, this is a completely forgettable and boring episode.

-It’s predictable, it’s not funny, it’s not very full of Christmas-y feels, and unlike other episodes that can offset this by having at least some cool tricks and sports, this one has nothing because the focus is either on groaning over Raymundo’s Christmas traditions or walking dogs.
+It’s predictable, it’s not funny, it’s not very full of Christmassy feels, and, unlike other episodes that can offset this by having at least some cool tricks and sports, this one has nothing because the focus is either on groaning over Raymundo’s Christmas traditions or walking dogs.
 The most they do is allow themselves to be pulled on skateboards and rollerblades by the dogs, which is dangerous.

 I think a good chunk of people can relate to outgrowing Christmas traditions….but I obviously can’t.
 I’m all about Christmas.
 Hell, I’m usually the one who has to prod my parents to do our traditions.